j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/tutorials/howToUseJawrSmartbundling.md

 ### Enabling "Smart bundling"

-By default, the smart bundling feature is activated.
+By default, the smart bundling feature is deactivated.
 The property **jawr.use.smart.bundling** can be used to unable or disable it.

             jawr.use.smart.bundling=true #This will enable the smart bundling feature

-It is important to note that if you enable the smart bundling feature, the use bundle mapping property will be enable by default.
+Note : It is important to note that if you enable the smart bundling feature, the use bundle mapping property will be enable by default, because it's a prerequisite to use the smart bundling feature

 ### Smart bundling with automatic bundle processing when application is started